Beiwen Zhang: 2003–2013: Singapore

+2013–present: United States

-In 2013, after moving to Las Vegas with her parents, Zhang Beiwen won four international challenge tournaments with singles titles at the Swiss International in Yverdon-les-Bains; the Yonex USA International in Orlando, Florida; the Yonex Welsh International in Cardiff; and the Carlton Irish Open International in Dublin.
+In 2013, Zhang moved to Las Vegas with her parents and continued playing the sport.
+That same year, she won four international challenge tournaments with singles titles at the Swiss International in Yverdon-les-Bains; the Yonex USA International in Orlando, Florida; the Yonex Welsh International in Cardiff; and the Carlton Irish Open International in Dublin.
 In 2014, she continued her winning streak for her new country the US, with victories in Peru, the US, Brazil and the Netherlands.
 She won her first Grand Prix title at the 2014 U.S. Open Grand Prix Gold, then won the 2014 Brazil Open Grand Prix and 2014 Dutch Open Grand Prix.

-In 2014, Zhange competed in the Singapore Open and was asked by the SBA to rejoin Singapore national team.

 In 2016, Zhang started to compete in the Danish Badminton League, for Vendsyssel Elite Badminton.
-As of the 2019 season, she still plays for Vendsyssel.
-In 2016, she reached the final round at a BWF Super Series event, the French Open, for the first time, but finished as the runner-up after losing the final to He Bingjiao of China in straight games.
+Zhang reached the final round at a BWF Super Series event, the French Open, for the first time, but finished as the runner-up after losing the final to He Bingjiao of China in straight games.
 In 2018, she won her first BWF World Tour title at the India Open, defeating host player and defending champion P. V. Sindhu with the score 21–18, 11–21, 22–20 in the final.

 In 2021, Zhang competed in her first Pan Am Championships and clinched the women's singles title after beating Rachel Chan of Canada in straight games.
-On March the same year, she became a naturalised U.S. citizen.
+On March the same year, she became a naturalized U.S. citizen.
 She then competed in the 2020 Summer Olympics.
-Her bid for a medal was cut short, however, when she suffered an apparent Achilles injury during a match against He Bingjiao of China in the Round of 16.
+Her bid for a medal was cut short, however, when she suffered an apparent achilles injury during a match against He Bingjiao of China in the round of 16.

+Zhang started the 2023 season in Asia by competing in Malaysia, India, Indonesia, and Thailand，where her best performance was entering the quarter-finals in India.
+Her performance improved on tour in Europe, by being a finalist in the Orléans Masters, semi-finalist in the Swiss Open, and also quarter-finalist in the Spain Masters.
+She then took part in the Pan Am Championships in Jamaica, and won the women's singles silver medal.
+Zhang's form picked up in recent months.
+She finished runner-up at the Taipei Open in June, made the Canada Open semi-finals and reached the Japan Open quarter-finals in July.
+She then won her first World Tour title in five years in the Australian Open in August, beating Kim Ga-eun in the final.
+In October, she claimed the gold medal in the women's singles in her debut at the Pan American Games.